Stephenson and Turner: After World War II

 Stephenson and Turner were closely involved in the post-war manufacturing revolution in Australia, designing plants for Holden in Dandenong, Ford, BHP, Fibremakers as well as Australia's first experimental nuclear reactor in Lucas Heights for the Atomic Energy Commission.
 They applied the same rigorous approach to researching and engaging with state of the art technologies and methods of manufacturing.
 Their design for the General Motors Holden Factory complex (1954–56) in Dandenong featured a curtain wall to the administration building.

-As well as major buildings in every capital city in Australia, in New Zealand and a hospital in Basra, Iraq, Stephenson and Turner grew to become the largest Australian architecture firm at its time with 300–400 staff at its peak.
+As well as major buildings in every capital city in Australia, in New Zealand, and a hospital in Basra, Iraq, Stephenson and Turner grew to become the largest Australian architecture firm of its time, with 300–400 staff at its peak.
 They opened offices internationally in Singapore (1949), New Zealand (1956) and Hong Kong.
+Around this time, Col James (1936–2013) joined the practice after graduating from the University of NSW, and was later awarded a scholarship from the firm to study at Harvard University.

-Stephenson and Turner were one of the many architectural firms that were hit hard by the global economic downturn during the mid 1980s and merged with John Castles to become Castles, Stephenson and Turner in 1995.
-Since 2000, all Australian operations have closed down, with offices operating in New Zealand since 1956.
+Stephenson and Turner, like many other firms, was hit hard by the global economic downturn during the mid-1980s, and merged with John Castles to become Castles, Stephenson and Turner in 1995.

+21st century

+Since 2000, all Australian operations have closed down.

-Today Stephenson & Turner operates out of five bases in New Zealand, specialising in social infrastructure buildings and carrying on its heritage in healthcare architecture.
+Stephenson & Turner operates out of four offices in New Zealand, in Auckland, Waikato, Wellington and Christchurch, specialising in social infrastructure buildings and carrying on its heritage in healthcare architecture.